Cubs vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Jaime Barria will make his third start of the season.
+- The Angels will send Reid Detmers (0-5) to the mound for his 11th start this season.

 |Opponent